snorremd/norsky/README.md

 The dashboard shows interesting statistics about the feed and Norwegian language posts.
 It is written in TypeScript using Solid.js and Tailwind CSS.

+> [!IMPORTANT]
+> Version 1.0.0 introduces breaking changes that require a new `feeds.toml` configuration file.
+The feed configuration has been moved from hardcoded values to a TOML file that allows you to configure multiple feeds with different language settings.
+See the example configuration in `feeds.example.toml` for reference.

 ## Installation

 The feed server is a standalone go binary that you can run on your machine.